calculquebec/cq-formation-nbody/readme.txt

 the particles and should be small and positive.
 The integration algorithm used is controlled by the compilation flag VERLET.
 The particle motions are confined to a toroidal box when the parameter "finite_domain" is set to true.
-The only console output occurs at the program's end when it writes out the wallclock runtime.
+The console output consists of the time value and total energy per particle, written out every ten timesteps and at the program's end it writes out the wallclock execution time.